 First 100 Days: Cardona is another history-making pick for Biden’s potential Cabinet.
 He is the first Latino to hold the secretary of education title.
 He inherits the pandemic's toll on the education system, and may likely reverse many policies from the previous administration.
 (Think: increasing funding for K-12 and higher education, enacting new civil rights protections for students, and focusing on racial equity.)

 Position: Advises on federal services for veterans.
 This agency runs the largest health care system in the country.
 He’ll also handle financial and education benefits for the nation’s heroes.

 Background: McDonough was Obama’s former chief of staff during his second term.
 And he was also the former president’s deputy national security adviser during his first term.

 First 100 Days: He will likely move to beef up the VA system.
 And look to fill thousands of vacancies for doctors, nurses, and other medical staff.

 Position: Advises the president on domestic security issues.
 This includes immigration and border-related policies, FEMA, cybersecurity, and counterterrorism efforts.

 Background: Mayorkas is currently an attorney in the D.C. area.
 He previously served as the DHS deputy secretary during Obama’s second term.
 And as director of the U.S. Citizenship and Immigration Services during Obama’s first term.

-First 100 Days: If confirmed, he would be the first immigrant and first Latino to hold the title.
-He may work on rolling back some of Trump’s harsher immigration policies.
+First 100 Days: He is the first immigrant and first Latino to hold the title.
+He will work toward rolling back some of Trump’s harsher immigration policies.
 And would aim to stabilize the department, which had many vacancies during the previous administration’s tenure.

 Biden made clear he wanted a Cabinet that reflected the diversity of the country.
 Now it's up to the Senate to decide if his picks get confirmed and can get to work.